k2view-academy/K2View-Academy/articles/TDM/tdm_configuration/01_tdm_installation.md

 2. Edit the **TDM_APIDOC_JSON** interface or define the TDM_APIDOC directory under C:\k2view\ local directory.

-3. Deploy Fabric project's Web-Services to the local debug server.
+3. Deploy Fabric project's Web Services to the local debug server.

 4. Run **buildTdmApiJSON** Broadway flow to create a JSON under the local directory of **TDM_APIDOC_JSON** interface.
 Populate the current TDM version in the **TDM Version** input parameter.
 For example, TDM 7.5.1.
 This version is added to the generated APIDOC.